maxhebditch/batchgit/README.md

         $ batchgit -status
         $ batchgit -s
+        $ batchgit -s ./
+        $ batchgit -s bin pseudoAb antigencalc

 The script will pull the list of git repos it's tracking from the configuration file and will list any modified, untracked or commited files in red.
+Alternatively just current or a list of specific ones.

 ###git pull

         $ batchgit -pull
         $ batchgit -d
+        $ batchgit -d ./
+        $ batchgit -d bin pseudoAb antigencalc

 Script will loop through git repositories and pull from remote source.
+Or just specific ones or current.

 ###git push

         $ batchgit -push
         $ batchgit -u
+        $ batchgit -u ./
+        $ batchgit -u bin pseudoAb antigencalc

 Script will loop through git repositories, pull first to avoid conflicts and then push to remote source.
+Can be done on all repos or just specific pnes.

         $ batchgit -pushonly
         $ batchgit -po
+        $ batchgit -po ./
+        $ batchgit -po bin pseudoAb antigencalc

 Script will only push rather than pull then push.